Calculating Distance Matrices with SQL

 ORDER BY proximity_tier;

-ROW_NUMBER() OVER (PARTITION BY src_id ORDER BY dist_meters ASC) AS nn_rank
+ROW_NUMBER() OVER (PARTITION BY src_id ORDER BY dist_meters) AS nn_rank

 FROM filtered_candidates